You must be signed in to read the rest of this article.

 Registration on CDEWorld is free.
 Sign up today!

 Forgot your password?
 Click Here!

-Dental professionals, however, are in a unique position to provide nutritional screening, assessment, and basic counseling, which can promote oral health and encourage healthier lifestyles.
-And the benefits can directly affect treatment outcomes-poor dietary practices can increase the risk of developing dental caries, increase susceptibility to periodontal disease, and delay tissue healing.
-Behavior changes to modify these practices can be implemented by working with the patient to establish goals during regular oral health care visits.
+Oral health practitioners, however, are in a unique position to provide nutritional screening, assessment, and basic counseling, which can promote oral health and encourage healthier lifestyles.
+And the benefits can directly affect treatment outcomes—poor dietary practices can increase the risk of developing dental caries, increase susceptibility to periodontal disease, and delay tissue healing.
+Behavior changes to modify these practices can be implemented by working with the patient to establish goals during regular oral healthcare visits.
 From a dental perspective, diet and nutrition may affect the development and progression of disease of the oral cavity, and oral infectious diseases, in turn, can affect nutritional status.

 Comprehensive dental care includes consideration of the nutritional aspects of oral health and disease.6 Today's dental practitioner is not only concerned with educating patients for the prevention of caries and periodontal disease, but also involved in determining other potential health risks.7 Therefore, the focus needs to be on treating the whole person, not just the mouth.
 Recent research findings have pointed to possible associations between chronic oral infections and diabetes, heart and lung diseases, osteoporosis, stroke, and low-birth-weight infants.8-11 Although often overlooked, nutrition counseling can play an important role in the modern dental practice.12 By incorporating nutritional counseling as an integral component of regular dental checkups, dental practitioners can provide patients with an optimum level of care.